Vivah: Filming

 Filming took place during the first months of 2006.
 The main hurdle came up with the location.
 Barjatya wanted to shoot film in an authentic way.
 He asked the film's art director Sanjay Dhobade to create the entire town of Madhupur that can give a realistic look, particularly portions where water leaking takes place and portions where spit marks were visible on the walls of the buildings in the film.
 Later, the town was created in Film city, Mumbai.
-Outdoor session of the film was done in Delhi, Lonavla, Ranikhet, Nainital and Almora.
+Outdoor session of the film was done in Delhi, Lonavala, Ranikhet, Nainital and Almora.

 Post-production

 Additional production credits include: Jay Borade – dance choreographer, Sound — Jitendra Chaudhary, Dialogue — Aash Karan Atal, Cinematography — Harish Joshi and Editor — V N Mayekar.
 Amrita Rao's costumes were created by Indian designer Anna Singh and Shahid Kapoor's clothes were created by Shabina Khan.
 To promote the film, Shahid Kapoor and Amrita Rao sold tickets at the Fame Theatre in Malad, Mumbai.